 Ask students to draw a model to explain how they were able to hit the bull's eye on the fourth card with light from the flashlight.
 You might ask students to work together to create a group model.
 As you move from group to group, you might ask students one or more of the following questions:

 Bring the class back together and engage them in a building understanding discussion.
-You might ask the following questions to move the classes thinking to the idea that light (generally) travels in straight lines until it strikes an object:
+You might ask the following questions to move the class' thinking to the idea that light (generally) travels in straight lines until it strikes an object:

 Ask students, "How does our understanding of light traveling in straight lines help us explain the phenomenon of the pinhole viewer projecting an upside down image of the object we observed?"
 Or you might be more specific and ask, "How does light traveling in a straight path explain why the bottom of the object we viewed appears at the top of the image projected on the 'screen'?"
 Ask students to turn and talk with a partner or small group before sharing ideas with the class.